YermakovOL/tourRegistration-service/README.md

 ## Google OAuth2

 The tour registration service, in OpenID terminology, is a resource server.
 Access to some of its functions is only available with an access token (opaque token).
 To obtain an access token, the end user must either use the HTML page or directly access the endpoints of the travel-agency-client.
 The Spring framework handles the logic of redirecting the user to the Google authorization page, where the user voluntarily provides their data.
 Spring uses internal tools to store user data, which will be transmitted in requests to the tourRegistration-service.

-Token validation is implemented in the class that implements the `OpaqueTokenIntrospector` interface. (src/main/java/yermakov/oleksii/tourregistrationservice/config/GoogleTokenIntrospector.java)
+Token validation is implemented in the class that implements the `OpaqueTokenIntrospector` interface.

-OAuth2 authentication is enabled in the configuration class through the SecurityFilterChain bean. (src/main/java/yermakov/oleksii/tourregistrationservice/config/SpringSecurityConfig.java)
+OAuth2 authentication is enabled in the configuration class through the SecurityFilterChain bean.
+- GoogleTokenIntrospector (`src/main/java/yermakov/oleksii/tourregistrationservice/config/GoogleTokenIntrospector.java`)
+- SpringSecurityConfig (`src/main/java/yermakov/oleksii/tourregistrationservice/config/SpringSecurityConfig.java`)
 ## ElasticSearch Configuration

 ElasticSearch enables efficient and intelligent text data search.
 Its configuration is defined in a directory with two files: